 NSF (dishonored) check

-For landlords in Oregon who charge fees for NSF (dishonored) checks, §30.701 statute requires you to include this information in the lease agreement.
+For landlords in Oregon who charge fees for NSF (dishonored) checks, §30.701 statute requires you to include this information in the agreement.
 Remember that fees cannot exceed thirty-five dollars ($35).

 Instructions for recycling

-For Oregon rental buildings in the Urban Growth Boundary with four or more rental units, instructions for recycling must be disclosed in the lease agreement.
+For Oregon rental buildings in the Urban Growth Boundary with four or more rental units, instructions for recycling must be disclosed in the agreement.
 You must inform your tenant about the best ways to recycle their waste and provide the necessary equipment.

 Security deposit receipt